The interior-boundary Strichartz estimate for the Schr\"odinger equation on the half line revisited: Introduction

 \subsection{Outline of the paper}

 The paper is organized as follows.
-In Section \ref{decomSec}, we review the decompose and reunify approach for treatment of the linear problem, in particular give the Fokas method based representation formulas for the Dirichlet and Neumann problems.
-In Section \ref{StrSec}, we look over the Strichartz estimates for Cauchy problems and also state our main results for the Dirichlet and Neumann problems.
-Section \ref{pf1} and Section \ref{pf2} present the proofs of main results.
+In Section \ref{decomSec}, we review the decompose and reunify algorithm for treatment of the linear ibvp, in particular give the Fokas method based representation formulas for Dirichlet and Neumann problems.
+In Section \ref{quickreview}, we look over the Strichartz estimates for Cauchy problems and review known time estimates.
+In Section \ref{statebc} we state boundary Strichartz estimates for Dirichlet and Neumann problems.
+Sections \ref{pf1}-\ref{pf2} present the proofs of these estimates.
+Finally, in Section \ref{Apps}, we apply the linear estimates to prove local wellposedness of NLS and coupled system of NLS equations.